mbilung/ElasticSearch/README.md

 1. ES-StorageClass.yml: Creates a storage class with reclaimPolicy: Retain, so that your pods don't lose data once they shutdown
 2. ES-PersistentVolumeClaim.yml: Creates a volume claim to the storage class
 3. ES-Deployment.yml: Deploys single node elasticsearch cluster on AKS
-4. ES-Service.yml: Exposes elasticsearch through port 9200
+4. ES-Service.yml: Exposes elasticsearch single node cluster through port 9200
 </p>

 How to access elasticsearch from your local:</br>